Healthdirect Free Australian health advice you can count on.

 High-protein diets

-If you do decide to follow a high-protein diet, it's a good idea to talk to your doctor or dietitian first.
+If you decide to follow a high-protein diet, it's a good idea to talk to your doctor or dietitian first.

 Resources and support